godot-escoria/escoria-docs/api/CameraSetZoomHeightCommand.md

 `camera_set_zoom_height pixels [time]`

-Zooms the camera in/out so it occupies the given height in pixels
+Zooms the camera in/out so it occupies the given height in pixels.

 **Parameters**